Prevent Mud Fever with 5 Easy Ideas

 The question becomes – to clip or not to clip?

 - Trimming feathers may sound like a crime against feathers, but it may help prevent mud fever on your horse.
-Each horse will have different pasture, paddock, and barn environments that determine the benefits of clipping.
+The benefits of clipping will depend on each horse’s pasture, paddock, and barn environments.

-- But, clipping the feathers is something to consider if you constantly battle mud fever.
+- Clipping the feathers is something to consider if you constantly battle mud fever.
+You may think that clipping will worsen raw skin, but a clipped leg stays dry and clean much easier.

 - If you find a scab or patch of skin infection, you need to clip the area and ensure it stays dry and clean.
-Feathers don’t let that happen!
-Using your vet’s prescribed topical products for treatment is also less messy with trimmed feathers.
+It’s really difficult to apply a zinc cream or topical antibiotics through long feathers with enough precision to reach the damaged skin.

 Grooming oils for feathers

-- Drowning the feathers in grooming oil is an excellent idea for some horses.
+- For some horses, drowning the feathers in grooming oil is an excellent idea.
 The No. 2 Heavy Oil or pig oil are great choices.
-Do this when there is no skin infection going on.
-The oil makes a slippery barrier on the feathers and mud removes easily.
+Do this when there is no skin infection.
+The oil makes a slippery barrier on the feathers, and mud is easily removed.
 You may need to re-apply daily.

 - Your goal is to heal the skin and prevent infections.
 Clean and dry is your new mantra.

 - Old towels and dish rags are always handy to have at the barn to dry legs.
-Some horse people will also use a blow dryer, but use it with caution to avoid burning the skin.
+Some horse people will also use a blow dryer, but use it cautiously to avoid burning the skin.

 Horse socks with silver embedded fabric create a barrier, allowing the skin to heal.